mbacou/portfolio/README.md

-# portfolio
+# Viusal Portfolio

-Visual portfolio (R/Shiny applications, Tableau dashboards, print visuals)
+An annotated collection of R/Shiny applications, Tableau&reg; dashboards, and print visuals (brochures and posters).